Alibabade/academic-kickstart/content/project/mesh_preprocessor_in_blender_with_python/index.md

 1. inputs are mesh files ending with '.obj', which are original mesh files you find or download online.
 In this repos, a folder named 'data' contains two examples.
 2. outputs are mesh files ending with '\_tri.obj' which are subdivided and triangulated mesh files, and data files ending with '.npy' under corresponding "vertex_indinces_of_arbitrary_surfaces" which contains a list of numpy arrays of vertex indinces of sub-surfaces from each mesh.

+## Code
+You can find the code in [here](https://github.com/Alibabade/Mesh-preprocessor-in-blender-with-python).

 ## Usage
 1. open blender software, if not installed, then download it from [here](https://www.blender.org/download/).
 NO installation needed just unzip it.
 2. clone or download the zip file of this repos (then unzip it).
 3. click the "Scripting" tab on the above menu in blender, then click "Open" tab under "Scripting", choose the work path to the mesh_preprocessor.py script in the unzipped repos.
 4. change the variable named "work_path" in the mesh_preprocesser.py.
 5. click the "Run Script" tab under "Scripting", then you are ready to go.

-You could follow the steps in the following picture.
+You can follow the steps to run script in blender as shown in the following image.

 {{< figure src="mesh_preprocesser_in_blender.png" title="Fig 1.
 Steps to run mesh preprocessor in blender." lightbox="true" >}}